Contract Structure and Risk Aversion in Longevity Risk Transfers: Introduction

 \section{Introduction}

-The global aging population has intensified the need for defined benefit pension plans, life insurers, and reinsurers to effectively manage and transfer their exposure to longevity risk—the risk that individuals will live longer than expected.
-This has led to the emergence of longevity risk transfer as a crucial financial tool.
-This paper has two primary objectives: (1) to introduce an economic framework that provides theoretical justification for the predominance of the reinsurance sector and the scarcity of capital market transactions of longevity risk transfer, and (2) to explore potential contract structures that could facilitate the development of a capital market for longevity risk.
+The global aging population has intensified the need for defined‑benefit pension plans, life insurers, and reinsurers to effectively manage and transfer their exposure to longevity risk -- the risk that individuals live longer than expected.
+This has led to the emergence of longevity risk transfer as a crucial financial tool. {This paper studies how differences in risk aversion of the two counterparties of longevity risk transfer shapes the equilibrium choice between static (long‑dated, pre‑committed) and dynamic (short‑dated, rolled) hedging in a Stackelberg framework.}

-To date, most longevity risk transactions have occurred within the \textit{reinsurance sector}, where reinsurers provide long-term protection in exchange for premiums.
-Due to the nature of longevity risk, these reinsurance contracts are typically \textit{long-term} agreements spanning several decades.
-Although the reinsurance sector has been the dominant outlet for longevity risk transfer over the past two decades, it alone cannot absorb the global longevity risk exposure, which far exceeds its capacity \citep{blake2017longevity}.
-Consequently, the involvement of external capital market investors is crucial for creating a sustainable market capable of managing this risk on a global scale.
-Capital markets are considered a valuable complement to the reinsurance sector, offering increased capital access for entities seeking risk transfer and providing investors with diversification benefits, as longevity risk, similar to most insurance risks, have low correlation with other financial assets \citep{kessler2021new}.
+To date, most transactions occur in the reinsurance channel, where capacity is provided by globally diversified reinsurers and where contracts are typically \textit{long-term}.
+Although reinsurance has been the dominant outlet over the past two decades, it alone cannot absorb global longevity exposure, which far exceeds its capacity \citep{blake2017longevity}.
+Complementary participation by capital‑market investors is therefore crucial, both to add capacity for hedgers and to offer investors diversification benefits, since longevity risk -- like many insurance risks -- has low correlation with traditional assets \citep{kessler2021new}.